Facebook Is Testing a Dislike Button - Slashdot

 This will improve Facebook immensely, because the only people who would ever find any real use for a Dislike button are people who should not be on Facebook.
 Why not let them self-select for the banhammer?

-YouTube has had dislike buttons forever (Score:2)
+YouTube has had dislike buttons forever (Score:3)

 And I haven't really seen any bad abuse there.
 The dislikes are usually very small compared to likes.
 I actually dislike social media sites that only expect you to like everything.